 1. Start making the landing screen 2.
 Make screens to take care of user account management (sign in, register) 3.
 Make one cluster of screens for each main task 4.
 Iterate and improve.
-Stop when you can do both vertical and horizontal walk throughs 5.
-Ask users to walk through your prototype and evaluate 6.
+5. Ask users to walk through your prototype and evaluate 6.
 Gather feedback and redesign